BeyYT/BeyOS_Standalone/README.md

-# this is mainly a test channel.
+# this is mainly a Cutting Edge channel, soon will turn into the developer channel and stable, just a test
 # use this if you want to program In BeyOS in makecode or on a single micro bit.
 > Open this page at [https://beyyt.github.io/beyos_standalone/](https://beyyt.github.io/beyos_standalone/)